Dementia-Friendly Communities and Organisations

 Alzheimer's Australia CEO John Watkins visits Kiama, Kiama Independent, Feb 19, 2016

 Grant will improve life for dementia sufferers, Kiama Independent, Mar 12, 2015

 Dementia-Friendly Communities and Organisations brings together researchers from diverse fields, include public health, geography, medicine, information systems and technology.

 Dr Lyn Phillipson is a NHMRC-ARC Dementia Fellow with the School of Health and Society | Faculty of Social Sciences and the Australian Health Services Research Institute

 Professor Richard Fleming is a Professorial Fellow in UOW’s Faculty of Science, Medicine and Health.

-Professor Chris Cook is the Executive Dean of the Faculty of Engineering and Information Sciences.
+Professor Chris Cook, former Executive Dean of the Faculty of Engineering and Information Sciences, UOW (now retired)

-Dr Chris Brennan-Horley is an ARC DECRA Fellow in Human Geography in the Faculty of Social Sciences at UOW.
+Dr Chris Brennan-Horley is an ARC DECRA Fellow in Human Geography in the Faculty of Social Sciences.

-Dr Elizabeth Cridland is a clinical psychologist and an Associate Research Fellow in the Centre for Health Initiatives in UOW’s Faculty of Social Sciences.
+Dr Elizabeth Cridland is a clinical psychologist with the ISLHD and was Associate Research Fellow in the Centre for Health Initiatives in UOW’s Faculty of Social Sciences from 2014-2017.